Cybersecurity and Cyber Attacks

 Safety from Hackers—and Trial Lawyers02.25/Article

 A simple legislative fix would shield cybersecurity innovators from costly nuisance lawsuits.

 European Businesses Offering Payment Services Told How to Manage Operational and Security Risks01.29/Alert

-The European Banking Authority's has unveiled nine operational and risk managment guidelines with which all payment services providers are expected to comply.
+The European Banking Authority has unveiled nine operational and risk management guidelines with which all payment services providers are expected to comply.

 December 31, 2017 Deadline for Cybersecurity under DFARS 252.204-7012 Re-Interpreted12.20/Alert